target/goalert/docs/getting-started.md

 ```

 You should see migrations applied followed by a `Listening.` message and an engine cycle start and end.

+### API Only Mode

+When running multiple instances of GoAlert (e.g. in a kubernetes cluster) it is recommended to run a single instance in the default mode, and the rest with the `--api-only` flag set.

+While it is safe to run multiple "engine" instances simultaneously, it is generally unecessary and can cause unwanted contention.
+It is useful, however, to run an "engine" instance
+in separate geographic regions or availability zones.
+If messages fail to send from one (e.g. network outage), they may be retried in the other this way.

 ## First Time Login